 An optional Run Enable discrete input can be configured for use.
-The Run Enable operation provides a closed-to-run function which, when open, forces the shaft controller into a low-current "limp" mode.
+The Run Enable operation provides a closed-to-run and an open to force the shaft controller into a low-current "limp" mode.
 The Run Enable can also be used to clear a latching shutdown condition since a closure of the input will issue a reset command.